abhinaukumar/academic-kickstart/content/post/eicu-tradeoffs/index.md

 Among the advanced models, we have Convolutional Neural Networks (CNNs), Recurrent Neural Networks (RNNs), and an interpretable RNN called the Reverse Time Attention (RETAIN) model.

 We use the RETAIN and Federated Learning models to understand the tradeoffs in performance when enforcing interpretability and privacy, respectively.
+We report the performance of all our models using three metrics - the Mean Absolute Error (MAE), the (Root) Mean Squared Error (RMSE / MSE), and the $R^2$ score.
+While the MAE and the (R)MSE are self-explanatory, the $R^2$ score warrants explanation.

+The $R^2$ score is the fraction of the variance in targets that is explained by the regression model.
+So, if the predictions are perfect, all the variance in the data is explained by the model, and the $R^2$ score achieves its maximum value of 1.
+If the model is naive and predicts the mean value of the target, irrespective of input, none of the variation is explained by the model and the $R^2$ score is 0.
+Note that the $R^2$ score can be negative, which means that the model performs worse than a naive constant-prediction model.

 ## Baseline Models
 We considered the following baseline regression models in our experiments.